MOMIN5/gondal.club-1.0.5-Cleaned/README.md

 # SRC

-ok i also decided to upload the src, its NOT a buildable src, its just here so you can jew code from it :trollface:
+ok i also decided to upload the src, its NOT a buildable src, its just here so you can take(lol) code from it :trollface: